A Guide to Recycling in Lubbock

 Cans, Plastic, Cardboard Self-Sorted

-If all you have is cans, plastic or cardboard and certain kinds of paper – some of the local United’s have bins.
+Some of the United’s take cans, plastic or cardboard and certain kinds of paper.
 Be ready to spend a little time there as you have to sort your materials.
 The City of Lubbock also has some bins located about town.

 Comprehensive Drop-off at TTU

-By far the most comprehensive drop-off center is the TTU Center which is located on the back side of campus along the Marsha Sharp.
-You need to sort your glass but everything else can go in a single large bin so long as gets there in a tied plastic bag.
-The cool thing about this is that the materials that get recycled are sold and the proceeds generate scholarships for TTU students.
+By far the most comprehensive drop-off center is the TTU Center which is on the back side of campus along the Marsha Sharp.
+Sort your glass out and then place everything else into a tied plastic bags.
+The cool thing about this is that the recycled materials are sold and the proceeds generate scholarships for TTU students.

 Curbside Pick-up With 123 Recycling

 Curbside pick-up is available from 123 Recycling.
 We come by once, twice, or weekly as the customer requires.
-We work with the TTU system to insure the materials are handled correctly and to add to the scholarship fund.
+We work with TTU system insuring they handle materials correctly and to add to the scholarship fund.
 Additionally, we donate 10% of our gross revenue to that scholarship fund.

 Recycling Guide: Three Steps to Help Get Lubbock Greener